-IN 2011 I began working with National Geographic to lead the experience design for the Genographic Project, a wildly successful initiative run by the renown scientist and author, Spencer Wells.
-After we launched the product, I led the design of new organizational strategies and structure to sustain a design-driven approach for future work on the Project.
+IN 2011 I began working with National Geographic to lead the experience design for the Genographic Project, an initiative run by the scientist and author, Spencer Wells.
+I led design and development for all aspects of the product and helped form new organizational strategies to sustain a design-driven approach for future work.

-The Genographic Project is both a revolutionary consumer product and a unprecedented citizen-scientist initiative.
+The Genographic Project was the first consumer genetic testing kit on the market.
 Customers buy a kit that allows them to send in a DNA sample for sequencing at our partner labs.
 A few weeks later, they get access to a rich, interactive digital storytelling experience about their personal ancient ancestry.

 IN the beginning, my role was to lead the design for digital storytelling—to shape the experience for the individualized storytelling and other aspects of the product.
 This involved significant user research, prototyping, and user interface design.
 I also led the front- and back-end development for this phase.
 The final product was a major success, offering customers a rich individualized storytelling experience, making the science behind the project accessible, and connecting them to the other Project participants.